ardatan/graphql-tools/docs/source/generate-schema.md

 <h2 id="extend-types">Extending Types</h2>

-It's easy to add additional edges and properties to existing types using the `extend` keyword.
-Using `extend` is particularly useful in avoiding a large list of root Queries and root Mutations.
+It's easy to add additional fields to existing types using the `extend` keyword.
+Using `extend` is particularly useful in avoiding a large list of fields on root Queries and Mutations.
 You can use it like this:

 ```js
 const typeDefs = [`